getodk/docs/docs/guide-end-of-form.rst

 We generally recommend turning on :guilabel:`auto send` in :ref:`form management settings <form-management-settings>`.
 When :guilabel:`auto send` is on, Collect attempts to send filled forms as soon as they are finalized.
 The benefits of :guilabel:`auto send` are:

 * reduced risk of data collectors forgetting to send data in a timely way.
 * more opportunities to retry sending.
-On poor or intermittent data connections, this can be very helpful.
+This can be very helpful on poor or intermittent Internet connections.
-* less for data collectors to think about (and you can also :ref:`hide the Ready to send button <guide-form-states-hide-buttons>`).
+* less for data collectors to think about (and you can also :ref:`hide the Ready to send button <guide-end-form-hide-buttons>`).
 * less chance that all data collectors send at the same time (such as the end of their work day) which could lead to network congestion or high load on the server.

 One case where you may need to turn :guilabel:`auto send` off is if it's important for data collectors to send data while on a network connection that is higher bandwidth, more secure, or lower-cost.
 In some cases, changing the setting to ``WiFi only`` or ``Cellular only`` may address these needs.

-.. _guide-form-states-hide-buttons:
+.. _guide-end-form-hide-buttons:

 Hide :guilabel:`Drafts`, :guilabel:`Ready to Send` and/or :guilabel:`Sent` buttons from Main Menu
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~